hputnam/Geoduck_handbook/Geoduck_aquaculture.md

 #### Hatchery

 Sustainable shellfish industry is fueled by success at the hatchery stage.
-The critical hatchery stages for geoduck production last nearly 7-8 months from November to May/June to condiioning and spawn adult broodstock and rear larvae to jjuvenile stage ()*table below and cartooon below*).
+The critical hatchery stages for geoduck production last nearly 7-8 months from November to May/June to conditoon and spawn adult broodstock and rear larvae to juvenile 'seed'.
 Early-life stages from embryos to early juveniles are highly succeptible to envrionmental conditions and disease.
-Thus, the overarching goal of technicians is to ensure optimal conditions for growth and survival to maximize production of 'seed' or juvenile clams at a size range of ~4 - 7 mm shell length.
-This 'seed' stage is ideal for growers becasue  geoduck are actively burrowing and able to cope with the planting process during grow-out.
+Thus, the overarching goal of technicians is to ensure optimal conditions for growth and survival to maximize production of 'seed' of a size ranging ~4 - 7 mm shell length.
+This 'seed' stage is ideal for growers when geoduck are actively burrowing and able to cope with the planting process during grow-out (*discussed in 'Grow-out' below*).

-> *SKILLS AT THE HATCHERY*: At any snapshot in time, a hatchery is pumping massive seawater inflow and sutaining billions of live algae cells and shellfish at various life stages.
-Reguardless of scale of production (large- versus scall-scale industry), hatchery maintanance demands versitile training and skills in animal husbandry and microalgae culture -- they can also benefit greatly from some ingenuity! (i.e. on-the-spot carpentry and plumbing).
+> *SKILLS AT THE HATCHERY*: At any snapshot in time, a hatchery is pumping massive amounts of seawater inflow and sutaining billions of live algae cells and shellfish at various life stages.
+Reguardless of the production scale, hatchery maintanance demands versitile training and skills in animal husbandry and microalgae culture -- they can also benefit greatly from some ingenuity! (i.e. on-the-spot carpentry and plumbing).

 #### <span style="color:black">**Geoduck aquaculture requires  the following...**</span>
 #### <span style="color:gray">**Algae, algae... and more algae**</span>